 What does it all mean?
 What should you look for?
 How do you read a diamond certificate report?

 Let’s find out…

-The official page for this Diamond is here: 1.05 VS1 E Brilliant Cut Diamond
+The official diamond is listed as a 1.05 VS1 E Brilliant Cut Diamond.

 Print it out and follow along with me…

-You’ll see acronyms like: EGL, IGI, HRD, plus numerous local independent Gem and Diamond Certification Companies with any number of acronym possibilities.
+You’ll see acronyms like: EGL, IGI, HRD, plus numerous local independent gem and diamond certification companies (like Tiffany) with any number of acronym possibilities.
 They may even sound similar…